 The Ontario “big” school curriculum is brought to Inuit families strengthening a commitment to strong Inuit identity, culture and values.

-Sixteen children in the class with an Ottawa-Carleton District School Board kindergarten teacher and an OICC Inuit cultural teacher.
+Eighteen children in the class with an Ottawa-Carleton District School Board kindergarten teacher, an Early Childhood Educator, and an OICC Inuit cultural teacher.

 “…This is important for our Inuit and will pay dividends in the future.”